Mag1cByt3s/MagicLinPwn/README.md

 - **Potentially Interesting Files Search**:
   - Searches for files with potentially sensitive extensions (e.g., `.xls`, `.doc`, `.pdf`, `.conf`, `.key`).
   - Excludes common irrelevant directories like `lib`, `fonts`, `share`, and `core`.
+  - Searches `/var/backup`, `/var/backups`, and other common backup directories for sensitive files.
   - Displays results clearly for each file extension.
   - Handles cases where no files are found with a clean message.
 - **Email Enumeration**: